scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 **Example 1**

 "Presenting data effectively is an essential business skill.
 Any data analysis can only deliver value if it can be presented effectively to other people, so that they can use it to make decisions and take action.
-In this course, we’ll learn how to present data in an effective manner."
+In this course, we'll learn how to present data in an effective manner."

 **Example 2**

 "Many data analysts develop extensive skills in analyzing and interpreting data without learning how to communicate the results of that analysis throughout their business.
 Good data analysis is useless without an ability to communicate it effectively.
-In this course, we’ll learn how to communicate effectively using data."
+In this course, we'll learn how to communicate effectively using data."

 **Example 3**

 "In a professional landscape increasingly saturated in data, the ability to gather and scrutinize information to extract useful and relevant insights is an enormously valuable skill.
-In this course, we’ll explore some of the techniques and methodologies which allow us to plan and execute pointed and impactful research."
+In this course, we'll explore some of the techniques and methodologies which allow us to plan and execute pointed and impactful research."

 **Example 4**

 "Apps are a fundamental part of daily life and business, and thanks to low-code and no-code tools, app development is more accessible than ever.
-In this course, we’ll explore the fundamentals of app development."
+In this course, we'll explore the fundamentals of app development."

 ### Lesson Goal Narration **Example**s - <lesson_goal_narration>:

 **Example 1**

-"In this first lesson, we’ll outline what data communication is and why it’s important in business."
+"In this first lesson, we'll outline what data communication is and why it's important in business."

 **Example 2**

-"In this lesson, we’ll explore the different types of research and research methodologies."
+"In this lesson, we'll explore the different types of research and research methodologies."

 **Example 3**